leilaicruz/SATAY-jupyter-book/_sources/Intro/data-analysis-workflow.md

 ### Initializing

 The steps discussed in this section are not obligatory, but might help in organizing the data.
-The **bold** printed commands in this and the following sections are put so that they can be copied directly to the {bash}.
+The **bold** printed commands in this and the following sections are put so that they can be copied directly to the bash.
 (Note to modify the respective paths on your own machine in this Initialization step, though).
-If the paths below are correctly defined, the boldface commands defined in the different processing steps below can be literally copied and pasted in the {bash}.
+If the paths below are correctly defined, the boldface commands defined in the different processing steps below can be literally copied and pasted in the bash.

 Since this protocol works mostly in the Linux Virtual Machine, the commands below are defined for Linux.
 First, a possible method for organizing the data is shown, but feel free to change this as you like.